amsavarthan/media-toolbox/README.md

 * Instagram Posts Downloader
 * Youtube Video Downloader

+## Youtube Videos

+Downloading videos from YouTube is disable by default.
+To enable it follow the procedure below:
+1. Open the app
+2. Click on the three dot menu in the Home Screen
+3. Click About
+4. Click 5 times on our app logo to unlock YouTube

 ## Developer

 This whole project is maintained only by **Amsavarthan Lv (me)**.<br>